gsc9/CS316_Project/django/README.txt

 Final README

-Acquire the production data set is a complicated process, so it is broken down into steps below.
+Acquiring the production data set is a complicated process, so it is broken down into steps below.
 Make sure that all files are in a directory accessible from the vagrant virtual machine.

 1) Run Generate Data.jar.
 This will output files admin.py and GEN-PRODUCTION.SQL to the directory that Generate Data.jar is in.